benz93chung/pseudosejahtera/README.md

 </br>

 ## ⚠️ Important ⚠️
-### This mock is NOT developed by the Malaysian Government.
+### This mock-up of an app is NOT developed by the Malaysian Government.
 It is STRICTLY for educational purposes and is not meant to be used in real world situations.
 ### For such situations, you should download and use the MySejahtera app.

 </br>